 Of important note, Little Silver is also a borough of artists.
 Little Silver has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Little Silver’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.58% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Little Silver telecommute to their jobs.
+Overall, about 24.58% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Little Silver is a great place for families with children to consider.
 First of all, many other families with children live here, making Little Silver a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Little Silver has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Little Silver’s overall crime rate is lower than average for the country.